nukdokplex/nukdokplex-site/_tabs/dijkstra.md

 icon: fas fa-robot
 order: 1000
 tab_title: DIJKSTRA BOT
-title: DIJKSTRA BOT
+title: DIJKSTRA Discord Bot
+layout: page
 ---

-**DIJKSTRA is a powerful functional bot based on Red, a powerful modular incarnation of discord.py**
+**DIJKSTRA is a powerful functional Discord bot based on Red, a powerful modular incarnation of discord.py**

 The goal of this bot is simple — to provide functionality that will fully cover the needs of most Discord servers.
 To these needs we include: